DavidLeoni/divercli/docs/Commands.md

 ```
 $eval{smartphones.examplicon.import.success}

 b) equivalently, you can set the flag `--skip-augment` and execute the command `import-xml`  on each xml you want to import.
-After the imports, you will explicitly have to compute the transitive closure by calling the command
+After the imports, you will explicitly have to compute the transitive closure by calling the command `db-augment`:

-  `db-augment`:
+For example, here we first initialize a project with Wordnet 3.1:

 $eval{wn31.init}

 ```bash
 $eval{wn31.cd}
 ```
+Afterwards, we import Smartphones resource with `--skip-augment` option:

 $eval{smartphones.import.skipaugment}

+Then we import Examplicon, again with `--skip-augment` option:

 $eval{examplicon.import.skipaugment}

+Finally, we augment the database:

 $eval{smartphones.examplicon.dbaugment}

 ### Validating XML

-You can just validate an XML without checking it is consistent with some db:
+You can just validate an XML without checking it is consistent with current project db:

 $eval{smartphones.validate}

-In this case we try to validate file `bad-examplicon.xml`.
-As the file name implies, validator is
-not going to be happy:
+As an example of failed validation, we can try to validate file `bad-examplicon.xml`.
+As the filename implies, validator is not going to be happy:

 $eval{badexamplicon.validate}